landelare/landelare.github.io/_posts/2023-01-07-cpp-speedrun.md

 object that cannot have `UPROPERTY`s.
 These all have `Object` in their names, such as `TStrongObjectPtr<T>`, `TWeakObjectPtr<T>`, but **NOT** `TObjectPtr<T>`.
-TObjectPtr has no runtime effect in shipped projects, where it is equivalent to a `T*` raw pointer.
+As an exception, TObjectPtr is not smart: it has no runtime effect in shipped projects, where it is equivalent to a `T*` raw pointer.

-It is optional (and cumbersome) to use and its existence can be ignored.
-It supposedly has some nebulous benefits in the editor only.
+TObjectPtr is used for UPROPERTYs only (writing `UPROPERTY()` is still required), function parameters and return values are still `UObject*`.
+This makes things complicated when, e.g., you need a `UObject*&`, but only have a TObjectPtr.
+The usual way engine code works around itself is by using a temporary UObject\* for the reference, that is then assigned to the TObjectPtr.

 Classes with only `Ptr` such as `TSharedPtr` or `TUniquePtr` are reinventions of their STL counterparts (with varying levels of quality...) and work with common